Indonesia Corporate Tax

 The latest change to Indonesia’s corporate tax rate took place in 2010.
 In that year, the tax rate fell from 28% to 25%.
 The highest corporate tax rate to have ever existed in Indonesia was 39%.

-Indonesia Corporate Tax Articles
+Indonesia Corporate Tax Guides

 Get insights on the Indonesia corporate tax landscape so you understand the exemptions that you can have for your business and more.